Mayor faces challenge of maintaining peace in Sacramento after unrest

 Steinberg, former president of the California State Senate, is in his first term as mayor of the city where he began his political life as a member of the City Council.
 He replaced Kevin Johnson, the former NBA star who was a hero in the African-American community but decided not to run for a third term under a cloud of sexual misconduct allegations.

-“I was trying to figure out who in the world could follow Kevin and I think Darrell Steinberg was the only one in the city who had a chance of doing it,” said Councilman Larry Carr, who represents the working-class district where Clark was killed.
+“I was trying to figure out who in the world could follow Kevin and I think Darrell Steinberg was the only one in the city who had a chance of doing it,” said Larry Carr, an African-American councilman who represents the working-class district where Clark was killed.
 “He has stepped in and been in command better than anyone else could have.”

 Robert Mann, the brother of another unarmed African-American shot and killed by police two months before Steinberg was sworn in, said the new mayor called him just days after taking office.